buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcPositiveLengthMeasure.md

 # IfcPositiveLengthMeasure

-An _IfcPositiveLengthMeasure_ is a length measure that is greater than zero.
+An _IfcPositiveLengthMeasure_ is a length measure that is greater than zero.<!-- end of definition -->

 Type: _IfcLengthMeasure_